rliebz/ghost/README.md

 ## Features

 - **Utilities that stay out of your way**: Ghost extends standard library testing without trying to replace it.
-Create a `ghost.Runner` for your test, and you're good to go.
+Set up your test in one line of code, and you're good to go.
 - **Generics-friendly logic**: All built-in assertions were designed with generics in mind.
 Shift failures left, and let your compiler tell you when